DiegelD/CarND-Path-Planning-Project/README.md

 Calculates thes current **velocity** and **lane** and predicts the further non-ego **position**.
 This is importend, since we need to know at which position the non-ego vehicles will when the ego vehicle can execute new maneuvers.
 A very simple model base approach is used.

- *prev_size*, represents the waypoint for the ego vehicle that are queing. *0.2*  = 5Hz is the run time of the programm.

 velocity calculation of non ege vehicles in `Car.cpp` line `403`.
 ```c
 double check_speed = sqrt(vx * vx + vy * vy);